 - Integrate knowledge from the sciences, arts and humanities into nursing practice.

-- Critique basic organizational and systems leadership for patient safety and quality care.
+- Critique and employ individual, basic organizational and systems leadership for patient safety and quality care.

 - Utilize theory, research and evidence-based practice to optimize health and well-being.

 - Utilize information management systems and patient care technology to manage and improve the delivery of safe high-quality and efficient healthcare services in accordance with best practice and professional and regulatory standards.